 Many designers still use pixels to size their font – mostly because it is the system that they’re familiar with.
 However on a website using pixels as an absolute size is far from ideal, especially because on smaller screen sizes (such as mobile devices) it will shrink to the point of obscurity.
 Instead of using pixels it is far better to get into the practice of using ems – which are a relative size.

 No fallback fonts

 Although you may take great care picking out your fonts so that they are absolutely perfect for your web design – it is important to pick out at least two others that may be less-than-perfect but are still good enough.
 Using fallback fonts is a common practice in web design because they may need to be called upon if the main font choice can’t be loaded, isn’t supported by the browser, or any other issues crop up.

 Both leading and tracking are important to the readability of your typography because they affect its spacing.
 Essentially leading is the space between lines, while tracking is the space between individual letters.
 Unfortunately there is no one-size-fits-all value to use for either, as it will vary depending on the font in use as well as the desired effect that you’re creating in your web design.

 Try to avoid all 5 of these mistakes in your web design and you should see a marked improvement in its typography.
-If you’re hiring a web developer Melbourne be sure to talk to them about your typography choices too, and maybe get their take on the best approach to use.
+If you’re hiring a web developer then be sure to talk to them about your typography choices too, and maybe get their take on the best approach to use.